josh-collinsworth/joco-sveltekit/src/routes/blog/posts/a-new-headless-site-with-gridsome.md

 If you aren't particularly familiar with the world of modern front-end development outside WordPress, you might not immediately see the advantages, but there are several to be had.
 Not being locked into PHP as your templating language means you're instead able to use powerful, modern frameworks like [Vue](http://vuejs.org), [Svelte](https://svelte.dev/), [Eleventy](https://www.11ty.dev/), or—in the case of this site—[Gridsome](http://gridsome.org), with all the goodies that come along.

-This goes hand-in-hand with **JAMstack**, and is actually a decent example of it.
+This goes hand-in-hand with **Jamstack**, and is actually a decent example of it.
 The JAM stands for JavaScript, API and Markup—though it's more of a loose description of _typical_ features of a site rather than a literal definition or group of technologies, so don't get too hung up on those three things.
-JAMstack sites always use JavaScript in some fashion, but they don't all use APIs, necessarily.
+Jamstack sites always use JavaScript in some fashion, but they don't all use APIs, necessarily.

-The term "JAMstack" was coined by [Netlify](http://netlify.com) (which, by the way, is where the front-end of this site is deployed).
-When people say they are launching or deploying a site "on the JAMstack," that usually means they're using a host like Netlify or [Vercel](https://vercel.com/) to compile or "build" their site directly from a git repo, and then host it on a global CDN.
+The term "Jamstack" was coined by [Netlify](http://netlify.com) (which, by the way, is where the front-end of this site is deployed).
+When people say they are launching or deploying a site "on the Jamstack," that usually means they're using a host like Netlify or [Vercel](https://vercel.com/) to compile or "build" their site directly from a git repo, and then host it on a global CDN.

 <Highlight>The advantages provided by a headless approach generally boil down to: speed; security; and developer experience.</Highlight>